 The application of a top coat is similar to that of the base coat.
 Our urethane is typically applied with a roller.
 Mix up a batch of top coat and sprad over the entire surface -typically working side to side.
 Be sure to use a chip brush to get any areas you cannot with the squeegee or roller.
 If you are using anti-skid that we provide we suggest mixing into the top coat before applying.
 Continue this process until you complete the floor.

-Step 4.
-Clean up- If you have material left over in the bucket after completing the floor simply let it harden in the bucket.
-The left over material will come out once it’s hardened or it can be disposed of in trash.
+If you have material left over in the bucket after completing the floor simply let it harden in the bucket.
+The left over material will come out once it hardened or it can be disposed of in trash.
 Unmixed material should be mixed together and let harden before disposal.
 Lacquer thinner or acetone clean uncured epoxy well.

 PLEASE NOTE: The installation of the system, proper preparation of the substrate and closely following all steps is your responsibility.
 While we are happy to help you with installation issues the installer assumes all risk and liability for improper installation.

 Please note: We now have an approved acid etch product that you can order instead of grinding.
 To insure the success of your floor system, proper substrate preparation is key!
 (Concrete Prep).
-The best method of surface preparation is grinding.
-We recommend using a hand held diamond grinder or walk behind single head diamond grinder for larger projects (250sqft) or more.
+The best method of surface preparation for Epoxy is grinding.
+We generally prefer etching for Polyurea – but not always/ We recommend using a hand held diamond grinder or walk behind a single head diamond grinder for larger projects (250sqft) or more.
 Grinding the surface exposes the pores of the concrete which allows the coating to penetrate for a monolithic bond.
 A vacuum should be attached to the grinder to remove the dust and debris while grinding.

 After the floor has dried, start by snapping a chalk line at the middle of the garage door track from one side to the other.